 Grass Valley determines no EIR needed for Gilded Springs project

-Grass Valley city staff have released an initial study and mitigated negative declaration for the Gilded Springs residential project bounded by East Main and Alta streets.
+Grass Valley city staff have released an initial study and mitigated negative declaration for the Gilded Springs residential project bounded by West Main and Alta streets.

 Nevada City architect Tobin Dougherty is proposing 27 higher-end residences on nearly 7 acres off Linden Avenue that was once an orchard and more recently was farmed by Greg’s Organics.
 He got plenty of pushback from the outset, as a number of neighbors protested the development at a Grass Valley Development Review Committee meeting more than a year ago.

 Residents in the area have continued to express a number of concerns including traffic on the already-busy Main Street corridor and the Alta Street “raceway,” as well as the effect of the development on the property’s many springs.